Physician Connection CME Dinner, and

 Read more about the awards and the winners here.

-The evening featured a CME presentation by Joshua Blum, M.D., called "The Opioid Crisis: The Pain that Won't Go Away" the slides of which are available here.
+The evening featured a CME presentation by Joshua Blum, M.D., called "The Opioid Crisis: The Pain that Won't Go Away".

 The presentation examined the scope of the opioid problem and uses the guidance of the CDC, FDA, medical boards, and other best practices to describe practical approaches to practice more safely with opioids.